MixedRealityLab/nottreal/README.md

 * Logging is controlled by using the `-l` option, with the levels `WARNING`, `DEBUG`, `ERROR`, `INFO`, `CRITICAL`. *This option can only be set at call time, all other options are configurable through the application menus.*

 * The configuration directory can be set using the `-c` option.
-A sample configuration directory is in `.cfg-dist`.
+A sample configuration directory is in `dist.cfg`.
 Create a copy of this directory and use the option to specify the location.

 * The application state is saved to `appstate.json` in the configuration directory, and restored on each successive reopening of the application.
 Disable this with the `-ns` option.